 So you got a handle on your jitters and want to showcase the new-hire superhero your new company is expecting.
 Tread lightly, a superhero and the annoying know it all are usually opposing forces.
 Ever have a passenger kicking or shoving at the back of your seat.
 Exactly!
 So don’t be the one that says, we should do X, because that’s how it was done at my last job.
 Instead, an excellent way to acclimate is to use the first 90 days to be a good listener and ask relevant questions.
 Improve your understanding of your position, expectations, how it ties in, where, and how to apply yourself.
 Engage your manager(s) and discuss performance-based best practices to gauge your goals, priorities, and expectations.
 Engagements should be ongoing touchpoints and 1:1 meetings for continued communication, performance-based feedback, and growth.
 Be proactive about scheduling consistent checkpoints with your peers and manager, as 89% of HR Managers agree that ongoing peer feedback and check-ins are essential for successful outcomes.

 Team Rapport and Professional Networks

 Online research is a beautiful thing when it comes to orienting yourself to the new work culture, environment, and colleagues.
 In advance, do a social media audit of the company’s Instagram, LinkedIn, Facebook, Twitter, YouTube, or other social media.
 Knowledge about activities, such as philanthropy or team-building events, is a great way to start conversations.
-Start getting to know your colleagues early-on and enough for them to see you as an individual with skills you bring as a person.
-Build camaraderie, get to know each other at a personal level, but avoid a nosey-personal level.
+Start getting to know your colleagues early on and enough for them to see you as an individual with the skills you bring as a person.
+Build camaraderie, and get to know each other at a personal level, but avoid a nosey-personal level.
 Check out Del Carnegie for insight on starting good conversations and more resources.
 Continually developing strategic relationships helps build your network, career, and further assists with:

 - Understanding how and where you fit